jon-brandy/hackthebox/Categories/Sherlocks/Payload/README.md

 <img width="1279" height="196" alt="image" src="https://github.com/user-attachments/assets/c80996c0-55a4-4b1b-b8ee-2562feed8cf6" />

 10. Another useful tool to highlight is CFF Explorer, which is widely used for binary triage and analysis.
-11. Inside parsed header, we can identify the address of the binary's entrypoint.
+11. Inside parsed header section, we can identify the address of the binary's entrypoint.

 <img width="803" height="831" alt="image" src="https://github.com/user-attachments/assets/8538ace5-5622-437d-9c53-b81a81353f9e" />